datascience-2025-group4/group04-team02/README.md

    To simplify our analysis we decided to reduce our dataset to ab_ag_komplexes where the antigen is a protein and for multiple entries for the same PDB value, keep only one.

 - `01b_exploratory` @lóa
-T  his notebook is dedicated to the exploration of the dataset after filtering.
+   This notebook is dedicated to the exploration of the dataset after filtering.

 - `02_download_chotia_PDB.ipynb` @lóa
    In this notebook the prefiltered pdb files from notebooks 'requiered for this project will be downloaded from the internet.